ChrisDuffley/stationPlaylist/readme.md

 ## SPL touch mode

 If you are using Studio on a touchscreen computer running Windows 8 or later and have NVDA 2012.3 or later installed, you can perform some Studio commands from the touchscreen.
 First use three finger tap to switch to SPL mode, then use the touch commands listed above to perform commands.

+## Version 20.09.3-LTS

+* Fixed various issues with add-on welcome dialog (Alt+NVDA+F1 from Studio), including wrong command shown for add-on feedback (Alt+NVDA+Hyphen).
+* If vertical column announcement is set to a value other than "whichever column I'm reviewing", NVDA will no longer announce wrong column data after changing column position on screen via mouse.
+* improved playlist transcripts (SPL Assistant, Shift+F8) presentation when viewing the transcript in HTML table or list format.
+* In encoders, in addition to Alt+NVDA+number row 0, pressing F12 will also open encoder settings dialog for the selected encoder.

 ## Version 20.09.2-LTS